grace-notes/website/contents/topics/life-of-christ.md

 (c) It is no wonder, then, there was a great fascination in the nation of Israel with the prophecies about the Messiah.

-· The one who would come and re-establish the greatness of their kingdom and their people.
+&bull; The one who would come and re-establish the greatness of their kingdom and their people.

-· A man who would rise up and smite their enemies and make them a free people once again.
+&bull; A man who would rise up and smite their enemies and make them a free people once again.

-· From time to time a fairly great and famous man would rise up, and there would be some excitement about the possibility of his being the Messiah.
+&bull; From time to time a fairly great and famous man would rise up, and there would be some excitement about the possibility of his being the Messiah.

-· Of course, things would quiet down when he turned out to be quite human, and the slavery of Israel droned on and on.
+&bull; Of course, things would quiet down when he turned out to be quite human, and the slavery of Israel droned on and on.

-· After a time there was even a certain amount of cynicism about the whole deal.
+&bull; After a time there was even a certain amount of cynicism about the whole deal.

-· The same phenomenon exists today with the fascination about the end times and the return of Christ.
+&bull; The same phenomenon exists today with the fascination about the end times and the return of Christ.

 (8) Herod tried bribing the Jews, so that they would like him, and he